-THTR 101 - Introduction to Theatre

-3:3:0 The role of the performing arts in society from primitive times to the present.
-Students explore the functions of actors, directors, researchers, designers, playwrights, and audiences.
-Prerequisite: Eligibility for enrollment into ENGL 101 with completion of all reading courses required by the College Testing and Placement Program.
+THTR 101 - Introduction to Theatre Discusses the role that performing arts plays within society dating back to primitive times through the present.
+Students explore the functions of actors, directors, researchers, designers, playwrights, and audiences in a theatrical performance.
 (H&A)

-THTR 110 - Introduction to Acting 3:2:3
+THTR 110 - Introduction to Acting

 Introduces students to the theory and techniques of the actor's art through exercises, improvisations, basic script analysis, and exposure to live theatre.
-A course fee is required.
 Prerequisite: Eligibility for enrollment into ENGL 101.
-Corequisite: THTR 120 and 130 for Theatre majors only.
+Co-requisite: THTR 120 and 130 for Theatre majors only.
 (H&A)